PostgreSQL Fundamentals

 The property that ensures all operations within a transaction are completed successfully, or none are applied at all.

-What Atomicity Means in PostgreSQL
+What Atomicity Means

 The property that ensures all operations within a transaction are completed successfully, or none are applied at all.